emmanuelay/emmanuelay.github.io/content/_index.md

 ---

 I'm Emmanuel.
 I live in Göteborg, Sweden.
-This blog is an outlet where I write about my different undertakings, which usually involves learning new skills, music, reading books, entrepreneurship and software development.
+This blog is an outlet where I write about my different undertakings, which usually involves learning new skills, reading books and software development.
 These are my streams of thought.